5 key questions before starting to sell on Amazon

 Yes, it helps reach millions of customers.

-Yes, the road to it and already inside it is bumpy.
+Yes, the road to it and already inside of it is bumpy.

-There are many questions, but below I present to you those that are critical for clarity regarding the direction of Sales on Amazon.
-Regardless of whether you are a CEO, an e-commerce specialist, whether your brand is present in 20 countries or only in the local market.
-Before you rush ahead recklessly, please read the following carefully and consider whether you and your business know the answers to these questions and thus whether you know the aim of your journey and whether you know your way to achieve it?
+There are many questions, but below I present to you those that are critical to have clarity regarding the direction of Sales on Amazon.
+Regardless of whether you are the CEO, an e-commerce specialist, whether your brand is present in 20 countries or just in the local market.
+Before you hastily move forward, please read the following carefully and consider whether you and your business know the answers to these questions and thus, whether you know the purpose of your journey and whether you know your way to get there?

 Let’s get started!